Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Abstract

 \section{Abstract}

-The glass-transition is a long-standing unsolved problem in materials science, and our understanding of how a material evolves from a fluid to an out-of-equilibrium solid glass is particularly poor for polymers.
-Here we study how the glass transition temperature $T_g$ and the related structural ($\alpha$) relaxation vary with molecular weight $M$ and chain flexibility for polymers of varying chemistries; we complement our data with Monte-Carlo computer simulations of chain structure based on the Rotational Isomeric State model.
-We find that $T_g(M)$ is controlled by a single chemistry-dependent parameter, the \textit{conformer}, chosen as the average mass or volume per conformational degree of freedom.
-Moreover, we find that a molecular ($\gamma$) relaxation, operating on the length-scale of a few conformers, acts as a fundamental excitation, which in turn is linked to slower $\beta$ and $\alpha$ relaxations, and thus $T_g$.
-We propose that dynamic facilitation, resulting in hierarchical relaxation dynamics, can explain our observations including logarithmic $T_g(M)$ dependences.
-Our study provides a new route to understanding molecular relaxations and the glass-transition in polymers which paves the way for predictive design of polymers based on monomer-scale metrics.
+The glass transition is a long-standing unsolved problem in materials science.
+For polymers, our understanding of glass-formation is particularly poor due to the added complexity of chain connectivity and flexibility; structural relaxation of polymers thus involves a complex interplay between intra- and inter-molecular cooperativity.
+Here we study how the glass transition temperature $T_g$ varies with molecular weight $M$ for different polymer chemistries and chain flexibilities.
+We find that $T_g(M)$ is controlled by the average mass (or volume) per conformational degree of freedom, and that a `local' molecular relaxation (involving a few conformers) controls the larger-scale cooperative $\alpha$ relaxation responsible for $T_g$.
+We propose that dynamic facilitation where a `local' relaxation facilitates adjacent relaxations, leading to hierarchical dynamics, can explain our observations including logarithmic $T_g(M)$ dependences.
+Our study provides a new understanding of molecular relaxations and the glass transition in polymers, which paves the way for predictive design of polymers based on monomer-scale metrics.